The Tragic Life, Reign and Execution of Mary Stuart, Queen of Scots

 A year into her marriage, her opposition had drummed up the rumor that she was in an affair with James Hepburn, 4th Earl of Bothwell.
 They accused her of plotting the death of Darnley so that she could marry James Hepburn.
 It was also around this same period that Darnley tragically died in an explosion in his house.
 All fingers pointed at Mary, even though the accusers lacked any concrete evidence.
 A number of love letters and correspondences (magically) surfaced that implicated Mary in an extra-marital affair with James Hepburn.

 Many historians consider those letters nothing but fictitious letters forged by her opponents to discredit her reign.
 There was an off chance that Mary and Darnley’s marriage crumbled, but not to the extent of plotting to kill Darnley.
 Regardless of this, the rumors kept flowing thick and fast.
 Soon, Mary’s reputation came to disrepute.

-Regardless of the backlash, Mary proceeded to marrying James Hepburn three months after her second husband’s death.
+Regardless of the backlash, Mary proceeded to marry James Hepburn three months after her second husband’s death.

 In May 1567, Mary and James Hepburn got married at Holyrood.
 Mary’s unwise decision of marrying a prime suspect in the death of her second husband did not go down well with the noblemen and Lords in Scotland and England.